maarten-pennings/Lego-Mindstorms/ms4/multitask/tasksstudy/readme.md

 ```

 Each timer that is created has its own reset moment.

-So we can use that have a `clock` that is reset at program startup, and from then one we can use
+We can use that to have a `clock` that is reset at program startup, and from then on we can use
 `clock.now()` to check how long our program has run.
 We use this for time stamping log messages.

 ```python